- Gallery Director

 The 18 credits required to earn the Graduate Certificate in Ceramic Arts can be completed in one year.

-- An essay (500 words or less) discussing previous academic and personal experiences with clay, current work and professional goals in relation to the certificate
+- An essay (500 words or less) discussing previous experience with ceramics/craft medias, current work and professional goals in relation to the certificate.

-- An artist statement about the portfolio work addressing concept, objectives and process
+- An artist statement about the portfolio work addressing concept, objectives and processes.